-With a foreword by Kenneth A. Bamberger and Deirdre K. Mulligan of the Berkeley Center for Law and Technology, University of California, Berkeley
+With a foreword by Kenneth A. Bamberger and Deirdre K. Mulligan of the Berkeley Center for Law and Technology, University of California, Berkeley, USA

 In this book, the protection of personal data is compared for eight EU member states, namely France, Germany, the United Kingdom, Ireland, Romania, Italy, Sweden and the Netherlands.
 The comparison of the countries is focused on government policies for the protection of personal data, the applicable laws and regulations, implementation of those laws and regulations, and supervision and enforcement.